Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 >

 ### Step 5 - Using the Securityadmin Role to Grant our Role to our User
-With our `tasty_test_role` properly privileged, let's now execute the last two queries of this section.
+With our `tb_test_role` properly privileged, let's now execute the last two queries of this section.
 Here we will first [SET](https://docs.snowflake.com/en/sql-reference/sql/set) a SQL Variable called `my_user_var` equal to our [CURRENT_USER](https://docs.snowflake.com/en/sql-reference/functions/current_user).

 The second query will then grant our role to our user we are logged in as which has been stored in our `$my_user_var`.